-Many hundreds of incoming e-mails per day can be handled with less personal effort and higher (objective) precision.
-Having passed homogeneous workflow, the automatically indexed mails are archived in the same way as incoming paper documents.
+Today, GIS can handle hundreds of incoming e-mails per day with less personnel effort and higher accuracy.
+After passing a unified workflow, the automatically indexed e-mails are archived in the same way as incoming paper documents.

-The perfect versioning architecture of Papyrus with its change management enables GIS to define modifications in the base system in test status and set them as 'active' as soon as they are positively tested, including the most simple roll-back, if necessary.
+The robust versioning architecture of Papyrus with its Change Management enables GIS to define modifications in the system in ‘Development/Test’ status and set them to ‘Production’ as soon as they are positively tested, along with the most simple rollback, if necessary.